TITLE Admissions Coordinator-Data and Communications

 7. Serves as a public relations representative by responding to and managing responses to prospective students, families, current students, high school counselors, and the community.

 8. Communicates effectively with the supervisor and other offices regarding the needs of the recruitment communications area and advises the supervisor of the progress of ongoing responsibilities and the maintenance of accurate records.

 9. Helps to assure the effective operations of the recruitment communications area by coordinating the ordering of supplies, maintaining detailed attention to the prospective student database, processing computer reports as required, maintaining updates required by computer reports, and updating and making required corrections to the prospective student database file.

 10. Ensures delivery of materials in the most fiscally responsible manner considering recruitment objectives by understanding post office regulations, especially for bulk mail.

 11. Documents procedures and formulates and updates procedural and training manuals.

-The Assistant Director of Admissions-Data and Communications is supervised by the Assistant Vice President and Director of Admissions, supervises part time staff, graduate assistant(s), and student workers, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.
+The Admissions Coordinator-Data and Communications is supervised by the Assistant Director of Admissions-Office Operations, supervises part time staff, graduate assistant(s), and student workers, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.